 (see photo).
-I am actively involved with the Edward Hopper House and delivered keynote presentations there, most recently Hopper's Hat.
+I have worked with the Edward Hopper House on planning a new permanent exhibition and delivered keynote presentations there, most recently Hopper's Hat.

-I look forward to doing more talks in 2020, listed below are a sampling of some of the topics that I can cover.
-If you are interested in hosting a presentation, please feel free to contact me so that I can learn more about your community and establish a mutually acceptable date for a keynote in the future.
+As we move into 2020 during a pandemic, I have started to work with libraries and organizations via live events on the internet.
+If you are interested in hosting a presentation, please contact me so that I can learn more about your community and establish a mutually acceptable date for a keynote in the future.
 Please contact

 Ameriprise and First Trust